Fulford, North Yorkshire

+The population of the civil parish at the 2011 census was 2,785.
 It is home to Imphal Barracks, headquarters of the British Army's 15th Infantry Brigade; soldiers and their families live in married quarters outside the barracks.
 Fulford is a headquarters for the Royal Military Police.

+Fulford was the site of the Battle of Fulford won by the invading Vikings in 1066, a precursor to the nearby Battle of Stamford Bridge lost by the Vikings, and then the Battle of Hastings in Sussex won by the invading Normans in the following weeks.

 History

 St Oswald's Hall, the former church, was built about 1150, on a site near the Ouse, west of the current village centre.
 A new St Oswald's Church was built, on a different site, in 1866, and the old church also survives.

 Cavalry barracks were established in Fulford as early as 1795 but these have now been largely demolished.
 The infantry barracks, now known as Imphal Barracks were built between 1877 and 1880.